OnsideFC/ExpectedPoints/ReadMe.md

 # ExpectedPoints

-> Calculating Expected Points from bookmarkers' odds
+> Calculating Expected Points from bookmakers' odds

 ## Methodology for the calculation of the expected points